yenmeng/document-retrieval/README.md

 Data Preprocess
 ---
 #### step1. download the data
 place `./data` int the root of this repository, the structure of `./data` should be as follows:
 ```
-.
+document_retrieval
+     ├── ...
      └── data
           ├── docs
           ├── train_query
           └── test_query
 ```
 #### step2. preprocess the data (extract xml file)
 run this command to extract the the content from the xml files (this step may take a few minutes) \